LabEG/first-di/README.md

 First DI also has an API for extended use.

 - override - Function.
 Override dependency and resolve options.
 - resolve - Function.
-Resolves dependence with default options or specified.
+Resolves dependency with default options or specified.
 - singleton - Function.
 Resolve singleton.
 - instance - Function.
 Resolve new instance.
 - reset - Function.
-Reset all singleton list and override list, but don.t reset global options.
+Reset all singleton list and override list, but doesn't reset global options.

 Resolve, singleton, instance - can be used to implement the Service Locator.